The word positive is often somewhat ambiguous: does it mean > 0 or ≥ 0? Something similar goes for the word negative.

 ⌈ x ⌉ .

-Our logarithms are always taken to the base 2.
+Our logarithms are always taken in base 2.
 Hence, log n is a shorthand for log2 n , that is, the real number x such that 2x = n.
 (By the way: the correct notation is log2 n, not log 2 n, not log 2n, and not log2 n .)

 Therefore, log n is essentially equal to the number of bits in the binary representation of n, i.e., approximately 3.3 times the number of digits in the decimal representation of n.